zhiwenh/delib/README.md

   * A CLI that lets you compile, build, deploy, call methods on, and get event logs from smart contracts.
   * Option to automatically estimate your transaction gas costs.
   * The ability to save the address of deployed contracts to call later.
-  * Creating and unlocking Ethereum accounts with IPC
+  * Creating and unlocking Ethereum accounts with IPC.

 ## Table of Contents
   * [Requirements](#requirements)